Courts of England and Wales: Magistrates' and youth courts

-Magistrates' courts are the criminal court where all criminal proceedings start.
+Magistrates' courts are local criminal courts, where all criminal proceedings start.
 They are presided over by a bench of magistrates (A.K.A. justices of the peace), or a legally trained district judge (formerly known as a stipendiary magistrate), sitting in each local justice area.
 There are no juries.
 They have jurisdiction to hear minor criminal cases, as well as certain licensing appeals.
 Youth courts are run on similar lines to adult magistrates' courts but deal with offenders aged between the ages of ten and seventeen inclusive.
 Youth courts are presided over by a specially trained subset of experienced adult magistrates or a district judge.
 Youth magistrates have a wider catalog of disposals available to them for dealing with young offenders and often hear more serious cases against youths (which for adults would normally be dealt with by the Crown Court).
 Youth courts are not open to the public for observation, only the parties involved in a case being admitted.

 Prior to the enactment of the Crime and Courts Act 2013, some magistrates' courts were also a family proceedings court and heard family law cases including care cases and they had the power to make adoption orders.
 Family cases are no longer heard by the magistrates' courts, instead being heard by the single Family Court established by the 2013 Act.